Redocly/redocly-cli/docs/configuration/reference/apis.md

 - preprocessors
 - [Decorators object](./decorators.md)
 - Preprocessors run before linting, and follow the same structure as decorators.
-We recommend use of decorators in most cases.
+We recommend the use of decorators over preprocessors in most cases.

 {% /table %}